-Apple’s iPhone SE was first unveiled back in March of 2016 and it continues on as the company’s flagship small display iPhone.
-If you aren’t thrilled with the 4.7-inch iPhone, 5.5-inch iPhone Plus, or the 5.8-inch iPhone X, the iPhone SE is worthy of your attention.
+Apple’s iPhone SE was first unveiled back in March of 2016 and it’s still the company’s flagship 4-inch iPhone.
+If you aren’t thrilled with the 4.7-inch iPhone, 5.5-inch iPhone Plus, or the 5.8-inch iPhone X, the iPhone SE is definitely worthy of your attention.

-An iPhone SE 2 is rumored for 2018, but nothing is confirmed until Apple executives take the stage to confirm a new 4-inch model.
+Apple’s got an iPhone SE 2 is rumored for 2018, but nothing is confirmed until Apple executives take the stage to confirm a brand new 4-inch model.
 (Or until a long list of credible sources outs Apple’s plans ahead of time.)

 That said, there are a few things current, and prospective, iPhone SE users might not know about the device’s hardware, software, storage, price, and more

 Today we want to take you through some of these lesser known details.
-If you’re thinking about buying the iPhone SE sometime this year, this guide should help.
+If you’re thinking about buying the iPhone SE in 2018, this guide should help.

 The iPhone SE's size and age might have you worried about its performance.
 Yes, iPhone SE users are dealing with an assortment of problems, but so are iPhone 8 users, iPhone 7 users and soon, iPhone X users.